star-bnl/star-sw/StRoot/PWGTools/BadRunQA/README.md

 You need to tell it what's the reaction system and beam energy.
 Run with `python3 QA.py -i <ROOT filename> -v <Text file> -o badrun.list `**`-e Au+Au -s 9.8`** (assuming you are doing QA on Au + Au at sqrt(s_NN) = 9.8 GeV)

+### You only want global rejection on some observables.

+Prepare a text file with the names of the TProfiles where global rejection is needed.
+Run `python3 QA.py -i <ROOT filename> -v <Text file> -o badrun.list -gv <Global Rejection Txt file>`